 Read an overview of my lab's research and check out the lab's website here.

-• [we often misspecify cost functions, but the cost we do specify is a useful observation about the underlying true cost the robot should optimize; what makes the cost misspecified? that we can not focus on all possible environments the robot will operate in, and instead design only for a development set -- only there can the specified cost be trusted] D. Hadfiled-Menell, S. Milli, P. Abbeel, S. Russell, and A.D.
+• [we often misspecify reward functions, but the reward we do specify is a useful observation about the underlying true reward the agent should optimize; what makes the reward misspecified? that we can not focus on all possible environments/states the agent will operate in, and instead design only for a development set -- only there can the specified reward function be trusted] D. Hadfiled-Menell, S. Milli, P. Abbeel, S. Russell, and A.D.
 Dragan.
 Inverse Reward Design.
 Neural Information Processing Systems (NIPS), 2017. (oral, acceptance rate 1.2%)

 • [even prior to observing human behavior, the current state of the environment leaks information about what people want, because people have been acting in that environemnt already] R. Shah, D. Krasheninnikov, J. Alexander, P. Abbeel, and A.D.
 Dragan.
 Preferences Implicit in the State of the World.
 International Conference on Learning Representations (ICLR), 2019.

-• [there are many heuristics for responding to physical interaction from a human, but here we argue that pHRI is intentional and thus informative of the human's preferences for the task, thereby defining the notion of an optimal response; we also derive a real-time approximation] A. Bajcsy, D. Losey, M. O'Malley, and A.D.
+• [responding to corrections by updating the reward function: there are many heuristics for responding to physical interaction from a human, but here we argue that pHRI is intentional and thus informative of the human's preferences for the task, thereby defining the notion of an optimal response; we also derive a real-time approximation] A. Bajcsy, D. Losey, M. O'Malley, and A.D.
 Dragan.
 Learning Robot Objectives from Physical Human Interaction.
 Conference on Robot Learning (CoRL), 2017. (oral, acceptance rate 10%)

 • [we observe that explicit feedback and leaked information can all be formalized as a reward-rational implicit choice the human is making -- a unifying lens on reward learning] S. Milli, H.j.
 Jeon, and A.D.
 Dragan.
 Reward-rational (implicit) choice: A unifying formalism for reward learning. (in review)